vedees/webpack-template/README.md

 ## Features:

-- separated configs for `dev` and `build` production
+- separated configs for `dev` and `prod`
-- `typescript / js` full support
+- `typescript / javascript` full support
 - `sass / css` full support
 - full babel & postcss setup
 - 0 dependencies
 - the best optimization for your production
-- easy customization for webpack and babel
+- easy webpack and babel customization

 Everybody knows that developing runs on coffee!
 Thanks for your support!